epics-containers/epics-containers.github.io/README.rst

 - CI / CD generates the images, charts from source and delivers them to **Repositories**

-Here is the paper on this work from the
-ICALEPCS 2021 Meeting
+The following links are to materials presented at the ICALEPCS 2021 Meeting:

-:download:`ICALEPCS 2021 Paper: Kubernetes for EPICS IOCs<images/THBL04.PDF>`
+  - :download:`ICALEPCS 2021 Paper: Kubernetes for EPICS IOCs<images/THBL04.PDF>`
-And the slides from the associated talk :download:`ICALEPCS 2021 Talk: Kubernetes for EPICS IOCs<images/THBL04_talk.PDF>`
+  - :download:`ICALEPCS 2021 Talk: Kubernetes for EPICS IOCs<images/THBL04_talk.PDF>`

 Below we show how these assets combine to create a running IOC on a Kubernetes worker node.